 - 4.2% of people were born in EU countries or other countries, 95.7% were born in the UK. - 2.3% of people are Gay or Lesbian, Bisexual, or other sexual orientation, 89% are straight/heterosexual (8.7% did not answer the census question) - 0.3% of people's gender identity is different from their sex registered at birth, 92.7% of people's gender is the same as their sex registered at birth - o There are 60,184 households with an average household size of 2.2 people - 34.7% of households are not connected to the gas network and heat their homes through oil, wood, solid fuel or tank/bottled gas - 45% of people volunteer (National Survey for Wales, Welsh Gov, 2022) - o 9% of people feel lonely (National Survey for Wales, Welsh Gov, 2022) - o 9% of people are in material deprivation (National Survey for Wales, Welsh Gov, 2022) - The county consists of 13 localities, with the largest population living within Welshpool and Montgomery locality (18,438), and the smallest population living within Llanfair Caereinion locality (6,216) (2021 Mid-year estimates, ONS). - Powys covers a quarter of Wales' landmass and with a small population and large geographical cover, the average population density is only 26 people per square kilometre (Welsh average 153 km2).
 To put this in perspective, Cardiff's population density is 2,620 people per km2, and London has a population density of 5,727 people per km2.
 Powys is the most sparsely populated local authority in all Wales and England. - Powys County Council has 68 elected Councillors representing 60 wards.
 They are from a range of political parties, including Welsh Liberal Democrats, Welsh Conservatives, Welsh Labour, Independents, Independent's for Powys, Plaid Cymru, Green Party, and several who are non-aligned.
-Of these councillors, 68% are male, 31% are female and 1% are non-binary.
-(30/09/2022) - Powys County Council has a large workforce, with 3,288 people/2,488 full-time equivalent (FTE) (5,968 people/4,564 FTE including school staff) on 31st December 2022.
-This consists of 2,165 females and 1,120 males (5,963 females/1,756 males including school staff).
-These staff support the organisation in delivering a range of statutory and nonstatutory services to the people of Powys. - Annually, the Council has a budget of £x to deliver its services, with a forecast spend of £x for 2022-23 (on 31st December 2022).
-This budget is generated from Welsh Government, Council Tax income and other opportunities.
+Of these councillors, 68% are male, 31% are female and 1% are nonbinary.
+(30/09/2022) - Powys County Council has a large workforce, with 3,485 people/2,717 full-time equivalent (FTE) (5,947 people/4,574 FTE including school staff) on 24th February 2023.
+This consists of 2,296 females, 1,187 males and 2 people who have not specified (4,102 females/1,843 males and 2 people who have not specified including school staff).
+These staff support the organisation in delivering a range of statutory and non-statutory services to the people of Powys.